Rod Taylor (American football)

-Roderick Taylor (born October 26, 1994) is an American football offensive lineman for the Vegas Vipers of the XFL.
-He played college football at Ole Miss and was selected in the seventh round (252nd overall) of the 2018 NFL Draft by the Cincinnati Bengals.
-He has also been a member of the XFL's Team 9 as well as the DC Defenders.
+Roderick Taylor (born October 26, 1994) is an American professional football offensive lineman.
+Highly recruited out of Callaway High School, he played college football for the Ole Miss Rebels, where he was a part-time starter in his first three years and a full-time starter as a senior.
+He was selected in the seventh round of the 2018 NFL draft by the Cincinnati Bengals.
+He has also been a member of the XFL's Team 9, DC Defenders, and Vegas Vipers, although he only saw playing time with the Defenders.

-Early life and education
+Early life

-Taylor was born on October 26, 1994.
+Roderick Taylor was born on October 26, 1994.
 He grew up in Jackson, Mississippi and attended Callaway High School, at which he played football, basketball, and ran track.
 He was a very highly regarded offensive lineman for the school, being ranked as high as the top guard recruit nationally by one source.
 As a junior he was named The Clarion-Ledger All-Metro and second-team Class 5A All-State, and as a senior Taylor received numerous honors after posting over 100 pancake blocks with no sacks allowed.
 He was an Under Armour All-American, first-team All-State, MaxPreps All-American, Medium School All-American and All-Metro selection, and helped Callaway win a school-record 14 games while also earning selection to The Clarion-Ledgers Dandy Dozen and Targeted 22 lists, the latter of which he placed first on.

-Taylor was the consensus top-ranked player in the state, a five-star prsopect, and the 25th-best ranked player nationally according to 247Sports.
-Although for awhile it was believed that he would commit to play college football for the Alabama Crimson Tide, he ended up changing to Ole Miss after coach Jeff Stoutland left.
-As a freshman in 2014, he appeared in all 13 games.
+Taylor was the consensus top-ranked player in the state, a five-star prospect, and the 25th-best ranked player nationally according to 247Sports.
+Although for a while it was believed that he would commit to play college football for the Alabama Crimson Tide, he ended up changing to Ole Miss after coach Jeff Stoutland left.

+College career

+As a freshman at Ole Miss in 2014, Taylor appeared in all 13 games.
 He posted his first career start on November 8 against Presbyterian, appearing as their right guard after an injury to Laremy Tunsil.
 Taylor started one further game on the season, while earning his first varsity letter.

 Taylor was expected to become a full-time starter as a sophomore in 2015, but was hampered by an injury suffered in a non-football activity shortly before the season.
 Despite this, he was still able to appear in 10 games, two of which he started.
 In 2016, Taylor earned a starting role at left tackle.
 He was limited by injuries, however, and only started seven out of 13 games, while appearing in a further two.

 After going through several injuries in the prior seasons, Taylor remained healthy as a senior in 2017 and started all 12 games at right tackle.
 He finished his college career with 44 games played, 23 of which he started.
 Taylor was named an honorable mention on The Clarion-Ledgers Ole Miss 2010s All-Decade team.